 R7 10k

 LDR1 GL5516

+BTN1 Button

-J1 8 pin header
+J1 5 pin header / 8 pin header

 - Mount the LDR either so that it faces forward or upward.
 If you wish, you can also mount the LDR on the outside of the case using flying leads to the connector. - Decide if you want to install the header strip, or attach the wires for the button and PIR/microwave motion detector directly to the board.
 If you attach the header, you might find the clearance quite tight.
-Note that you can also trim down the length of the header pins once they are mounted to improve the clearance.
+Note that you can also trim down the length of the header pins once they are mounted to improve the clearance. - There are two versions of the board, one with a 5 pin header, one with an 8 pin header.
+Fit the header that came with your kit.
+The 8 Pin header additionally has a 3V3 I2C interface.

 If you want to watch a video of this build step, please see the associated video at:

 YouTube:

 BitChute: